`Ukulele Chords and Progressions

 An overview of the Ukulele Chords and Chord Progression lessons available.

-The majority of the lessons available right here on LearningUkulele.com are chord related - as this is what you'll be doing the most.
+The majority of the lessons available right here on LearningUkulele.com are chord related - as this is what you'll be doing the most as a ukulele player.

 End of Lesson - Thanks, Hope You Enjoyed It!

 Learning Core Seventh Chords on Ukulele - C Blues